tlswg/draft-ietf-tls-external-psk-importer/draft-wood-tls-external-psk-importer.md

 # Introduction

-TLS 1.3 {{!I-D.ietf-tls-tls13}} supports pre-shared key (PSK) resumption, wherein PSKs can be established via session tickets from prior connections or externally via some out-of-band mechanism.
+TLS 1.3 {{!RFC8446}} supports pre-shared key (PSK) resumption, wherein PSKs can be established via session tickets from prior connections or externally via some out-of-band mechanism.
 The protocol mandates that each PSK only be used with a single hash function.
 This was done to simplify protocol analysis.
 TLS 1.2, in contrast, has no such requirement, as a PSK may be used with any hash algorithm and the TLS 1.2 PRF.
-This means that external PSKs could possibly be re-used in two different contexts with the same hash functions during key derivation, which is possibly insecure.
+This means that external PSKs could possibly be re-used in two different contexts with the same hash functions during key derivation.
+Moreover, it requires external PSKs to be provisioned for specific hash functions.

-To mitigate this problem, external PSKs can be bound to a specific hash function when used in TLS 1.3, even if they are associated with a different KDF (and hash function) when provisioned.
+To mitigate these problems, external PSKs can be bound to a specific hash function when used in TLS 1.3, even if they are associated with a different KDF (and hash function) when provisioned.
 This document specifies an interface by which external PSKs may be imported for use in a TLS 1.3 connection to achieve this goal.
 In particular, it describes how KDF-bound PSKs can be differentiated by